kailash-manasarovar/statement/docs/timeline/2024/january.md

 - The weird guy who may be an engineer is always at the conservatory, quite often waiting at the door as I arrive with someone else.
 - One evening, I pass him on the stairs.
 As I do, I smile at him.
 His face flashes fear.
 I tweet about it: https://x.com/1FRGVN/status/1747791280803815621.

-## Nacho follows me around town

-- One Saturday, I need to run some errands in Denia.
-- Nacho is always there, wherever I am, walking by in view.
-- He's following me, trying to upset me.
-- I smile and laugh at him.
-He looks embarrassed.
-- Nevertheless, I'm stressed and anxious about this.

 ## Fake accounts reference payments

 - I sent a financial a gift to my monk friend for Christmas.
-- Fake accounts post the amount to me, while in the middle of a chat with a stalker account about "pandas", which I know is how they reference my Tibetan monk friend.
+- Fake accounts post the amount to me, while in the middle of a chat with a [stalker account about "pandas"](march.md#thursday-7th-march), which I know is how they reference my Tibetan monk friend.

 ## Nacho says sorry